jamesssooi/fonty/README.md

 **Check all subscribed sources for available updates.**

-When font sources are subscribed to, a local copy of the source is downloaded into your computer, which will result in the local copy being outdated when the font source is updated.
-By default, **fonty** will automatically check for available updates periodically.
-This command however, offers you a way to force all sources to check for available updates.
+When font sources are subscribed to, a local copy of the source is downloaded into your computer.
+Running this command updates your local copy with the latest one.

 * **`f`/`--force`** `flag`
     * If provided, force all sources to be redownloaded and rebuild the search index.